 - the carrying out of development without the required planning permission; or

 - failing to comply with any condition or limitation subject to which planning permission has been granted.

-Any contravention of the limitations on, or conditions belonging to, permitted development rights, under the Town and Country Planning (General Permitted Development) Order 1995, constitutes a breach of planning control against which enforcement action may be taken.
+Any contravention of the limitations on, or conditions belonging to, permitted development rights, under the Town and Country Planning (General Permitted Development) Order 2015 (as amended), constitutes a breach of planning control against which enforcement action may be taken.

 Who can take enforcement action?